 8 Essential Items Every Entryway Needs

-Entryways are usually quite small, so make the most of your space by sticking to necessities.
-These are the eight items—including a coat rack and a mirror—your entryway actually needs.
+Entryways are usually quite small, so make the most of your space by sticking to essentials.
+These are the eight items—including a coat rack and a mirror—your entryway actually needs to stay functional and tidy.

 1. A Sturdy Coat Rack